Colors: Black; white

 Sennheiser Sport True Wireless review: Design and comfort

-The Sport True Wireless resembles the CX Plus: blocky and thick with minimal details.
+The Sport True Wireless resemble the CX Plus: blocky and thick with minimal details.
 Out goes the glass-like touch panels for a completely plastic exterior.
 Sennheiser’s insignia is embossed in rose gold on the front.
 Rubberized fins are installed for increased stability.
 The IP54 rating also makes these buds dust, sweat, and splash resistant.

 As for the charging case, it’s practically the CX Plus case, but with three noticeable differences.
 There is a hole on the side to loop the lanyard through.
 Notice the gold logo on the top.
 Then there’s the built-in closure in the back that seals off the charging port.
 It’s still stocky compared to the Elite Active 4 and PowerBuds Pro cases, but nothing too heavy or inconvenient to carry.